Destination Risk Register

 South Africa

 South Africa is a multiparty parliamentary democracy.
 Constitutional power is shared among the executive, judiciary, and parliamentary branches.
 National elections are credible.
-Although the government investigated, prosecuted, and punished some officials who committed human rights abuses or were accused of corruption, there were numerous reports of impunity.
+There were reports that members of the security forces committed numerous abuses.
+The government did not take credible steps to investigate, prosecute, and punish officials who may have committed human rights abuses.
+There were numerous reports of impunity.

 The overall score indicates that there are substantial risks of potential human rights violations in this country.
 This may also include the tourism sector.
 Relevant risks for the tourism sector are, e.g.: